atrahhdis/mahasivipassana/content/about.md

 <br>
 ## E-books

-All e-books offered on MVMR were based on freely distributed material, with publishing terms that allowed redistribution.
+All e-books offered on MVMR are based on freely distributed Dharma books.

 ### Software